 Over the years, Greenfield Municipal Hospital grew.
 To accommodate the growth in inpatient care, a new wing was built 1959.
 Another addition occurred in 1961.

 In 1980, the hospital requested to be released from its municipal status to become a private nonprofit corporation.
-On January 1, 1981 the hospital became known as Adena Greenfield Medical Center.
+On January 1, 1981, the hospital became known as Greenfield Area Medical Center.

-The early 1980’s were a period of significant growth at AGMC.
-The surgical department opened in 1982, home health services began in 1983 and 1984 introduced the physical rehab unit.
+The early 1980s were a period of significant growth at the medical center.
+The surgical department re-opened in 1982, home health services began in 1983 and 1984 introduced the physical rehab unit.

-In the late 1980’s the Hospital’s Board of Trustees recognized the need for a modern, efficient hospital facility to support the on-going provision of healthcare services in the Greenfield community.
-A new hospital was planned at a cost in excess of $4,000,000.
+In the late 1980s the Hospital’s Board of Trustees recognized the need for a modern, efficient hospital facility to support the on-going provision of healthcare services in the Greenfield community.
+A new hospital was planned at a cost in excess of $4 million.
 The project included demolition of the original house and much of the existing hospital structure.

 Groundbreaking for the new hospital facility, which was built in sections around the existing hospital, was held on January 31, 1991.
 Construction began the next day.
-The new building was built in phases allowing the hospital to remain fully operational throughout the project.
-The two story home that housed the hospital for many years and had seen many patients, employees, visitors, volunteers and physicians come and go was finally demolished on Monday, February 17, 1992.
+The new building was built in phases, allowing the hospital to remain fully operational throughout the project.
+The two-story home that housed the hospital for many years and had seen many patients, employees, visitors, volunteers and physicians come and go was finally demolished on Monday, Feb.
+17, 1992.
 The destruction of the house was the last phase in the renovation project, which was completed in October 1992.

 In 1994, the hospital’s rehab services received approval from the state of Ohio for additional beds.
 A remodeling and renovation project once again ensued to meet the needs of the population served.
 This project allowed the rehab unit to increase the number of beds from 10 to 16.
 Continued success in the department forced the outpatient services to relocate to an off-site facility in the fall of 1995.